bablukpik/aichatbase/README.md

 - Subscription-based pricing with Stripe integration
 - Responsive design for mobile and desktop
 - Containerized development and production environments
+- Responsive design for mobile and desktop
+- Dark mode

 ## Getting Started